|

 This colorful book for young readers weaves natural history around Henry Thoreau's life and times in a richly illustrated field notebook format that can be opened anywhere, inviting browsing on every page.
 Each season begins with quotes from

 Thoreau's schoolboy essay about the changing seasons.
 As we follow him through the fields and woods of Concord, we learn about his joys and challenges of growing up, as well as his experiment with simple living at Walden.
 For middle grade readers and up, through adults.
 Written by Julie Dunlap, illustrated by Megan Elizabeth Baratta.
-SIGNED BY BOTH on a label on the front flyleaf.
+This book was reviewed in Thoreau Society Bulletin 321, Spring 2023, p.
+9-10.
+Tilbury House Publishers, 2022.
+Hardcover, 96 pp.

 |